Skip to content

 • Policy is not the model’s responsibility.
 The model proposes; the boundary decides.

-• Approval-mode tiers are not interchangeable with gate names.
-Tiers are the canonical risk taxonomy; gate names are runtime artifacts that bind to a tier.
+• Approval modes are not interchangeable with gate names.
+Modes are compatibility classifications; gate names are runtime artifacts selected by policy.